 value in lib/registration.dart

-to the value of the LocalTunnel
+to the value of the ngrok

 URL you noted earlier in the tutorial.
 This URL tells your mobile application how to communicate with the backend server.

-final String baseURL = 'https://busy-beaver-68.loca.lt';
+final String baseURL = '<YOUR-NGROK-URL>';

 Next, you need to store the user's phone number when it is input.
 You'll need to add the pieces of state to store the phone number and SMS OTP.
 Flutter's TextEditingController is the perfect solution for this.
 Two booleans are also needed, which will be defaulted by false.
 These booleans are loading